 Kitchener, Ont., to change the name of the city, and call it "Berlin" in honor of the capital of Prussia, with which country Canada is at war.

-It is said that plans are being made to elect in January a City Council that will favor the change and endeavor to bring it about.
-This change, if it could be made, would please enemy aliens here among us and enemy sympathizers everywhere.
+It is said that plans are being made to elect in please enemy aliens here among us and enemy sympathizers everywhere.
 The news of it, duly reported to Ambassador Bernstorff, foreman of the public and secret service of Germany in North America, would greatly please him, and give him the text for a jubilant submarine despatch to his master.